+later, Malala began attending school in Birmingham.
 Malala Yousafzai was born in Mingora, Pakistan, on July 12th, 1997.
 Malala's father was an educator, and as a result, she developed a thirst for knowledge.
-In 2007 the Taliban took over the city in which she lived and banned girls from attending school.
-As young as she was, Malala demonstrated fierce bravery by standing up to the Taliban.
-In 2009, Malala started a blog and wrote about life under Taliban rule.
-She also wrote about her desire to go to school.
-For three years, she and her father advocated for the right for girls to attend school.

-On the morning of October 9th, 2012, gunmen from the
+In 2007 On her 16th birthday, the young lady travelled to New the Taliban took over the city in which she lived and York and spoke at the United Nations.
+In 2013, TIME banned girls from attending school.
+As young as she was, Magazine declared Malala one of the world's most Malala demonstrated fierce bravery by standing up to influential people.
+A year later, Malala was named a the Taliban.
+In 2009, Malala started a blog and wrote Nobel Peace Prize winner.
+Along with this prestigious about life under Taliban rule.
+She also wrote about her honour, Malala has received the United Nations Human desire to go to school.
+For three years, she and her father Rights Prize and The Liberty Medal.
+In 2017, Malala advocated for the right for girls to attend school. began her studies at Oxford.
+She currently resides in Birmingham and continues to fight for women's On the morning of October 9th, 2012, gunmen from the empowerment and education.